fireproofdiscord/FireproofBot/README.md

 Guild repositories must be structured like [this](https://github.com/fireproofdiscord/ExampleGuild)

 ## Running your own instance
 To get your own instance, you can clone or download this repository.
-Before you can run the bot, you will need to create a new file called `config.json` at the root of the project and fill it with a few pieces of information:
+First you need to install dependencies with `npm install`, and then before you can run the bot, you will need to create a new file called `config.json` at the root of the project and fill it with a few pieces of information:
 ### clientId
 Required